saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 where rn = 1
 order by user_id;

-###build a fraud analytics pipeline: city stats, risk tiers, and final summary.
+### Build a fraud analytics pipeline: city stats, risk tiers, and final summary.
 with city_stats as(
 select city, count(*) as total_users, sum(is_fraud) as fraud_count,
 round(sum(is_fraud)/count(*)*100,1) as fraud_rate_pct,